 While it has a myriad of technical issues, the project’s heart is in the right place and doesn’t feel exploitative or lazy.
 It’s packed with references to the other Kong films, and the cast gets the slightly over the top adventure quality of the material, so you do get a sense of how fun it was to make.
 It doesn’t lack in scope either, with extremely ambitious production values that include sequences onboard actual ships, ports, beaches, even on New York’s actual streets, as well as practical and digital special effects.
 The frequent use of stock footage is mostly integrated well with the filmed material and not too strong a contrast in directorial style.
 Even the soundtrack of familiar tunes from big composers like John Williams, Jerry Goldsmith and James Newton Howard (currently a stand-in for a delayed original score) fit and aren’t too grand or overpower the material.

-That said, veteran low budget and B-cinephiles will find a lot here for the ‘so bad it’s good’ mill: misspelt opening and end credits (‘american’, ‘visuel’ and ‘confinscated’ among them); cutting into mid and wide shots for close ups, thus blowing up the pixels in the image; Not having high grade cameras and no proper sound equipment like boom or shotgun mics, thus creating a lot of grainy images with sound constantly at the mercy of wind and echo; continuity errors up the wazoo with costumes, hair and lighting; cheap costumes for the monsters and wonky stop motion, with an overambitious use of a small greenscreen; we even get very White natives who wear modern dress and jeans with their grass skirts and beads (ah, wasn’t 2011 a simpler time?
+That said, veteran low budget and B-cinephiles will find a lot here for the ‘so bad it’s good’ mill: misspelt opening and end credits (‘amercian’, ‘visuel’ and ‘confinscated’ among them); cutting into mid and wide shots for close ups, thus blowing up the pixels in the image; Not having high grade cameras and no proper sound equipment like boom or shotgun mics, thus creating a lot of grainy images with sound constantly at the mercy of wind and echo; continuity errors up the wazoo with costumes, hair and lighting; cheap costumes for the monsters and wonky stop motion, with an overambitious use of a small greenscreen; we even get very white natives who wear modern dress and jeans with their grass skirts and beads (ah, wasn’t 2011 a simpler time?
 Wonder how Tumblr would react to this…)

 The cast is honestly pretty passable, considering their age and the material, but Sylvana Boonstra as Anne is easily the weakest performer.
 While she starts off spunky, she’s not very emotive throughout a lot of the film, which is a big problem when she’s in danger or being scared and yet doesn’t look it.
 James C. Robson is probably the best, clearly having fun chewing the scenery as the slimy director Denham.
 Plus, props for having mostly teen and child extras, and yet they never come off as annoying, bored or stiff.
 Not always convincing (especially not the natives) but always interested in the material.